 The rest of the ride was very similar to the original, but I didn’t mind that too much as it is a genuinely fantastic ride, the perfect mix of visual intrigue and physical thrills.

-  As hard as I tried, I couldn’t remember what the Mummy ride was like until it pulled away from the station.
+As hard as I tried, I couldn’t remember what the Revenge of the Mummy ride was like until it pulled away from the station.

 “Oh yes”, I shouted, “This is a good one!”

 Revenge of the Mummy is an indoor rollercoaster that is in the dark.
 There are flashing lights and the whole thing fires riders off at the start with quite a whoosh!
 I was confused as I was sure there was a flame effect at one point but it was missing in this version.
 Even without that, it was super cool!

 TRANSFORMERS: The Ride-3D